Codycody31/moderator-bot/README.md

 # moderator-bot
-Discord Moderator bot, meant to remove messages that contain explicit words and discord scam messages.
+The Discord Moderator bot, meant to remove messages that contain explicit words and discord scam messages.
+Open source code that allows for updating but will always be reviewed to make sure no dangerous code is added.